 Pressure mounted baby gates are the most commonly available baby gates.
 They work similar to a tension shower curtain rod and are held in place by pressure.

 Before we continue I am going to let you in on a little secret to stop pressure gates from leaving rubber marks on your wall.
-All you need is this amazing device – Pressure gate wall saver.
+All you need is this amazing device – a pressure gate wall saver.
 Think of them as furniture sliders with grip.
-If you use a wall saver from the beginning you will not need to repaint your wall when you finally take the baby gate down.
+If you use a wall-saver from the beginning you will not need to repaint your wall when you finally take the baby gate down.

 Important – I must stress this, pressure mounted baby gates are not suitable for stairs

 Fits: 28” – 31.5” (38.5 with included extension pieces)

 This baby gate is always my go-to response when someone asks me to recommend them a good pressure mounted baby gate.
 Available in white or bronze, there is just so much to love about this baby gate.
 Let’s start with setting up.
 This gate requires NO ASSEMBLY.
 Simply rip open the box (or keep it aside for your cat) and you are ready to install.

 Included in the box are two extension pieces, just in case you need to expand the width of the gate (up to 38.5”).
 A welcome addition since most other baby gates makes you buy these separately.

 Then there’s the door.
 The door is ridiculously easy to open with just one hand and can swing both ways which makes opening the gate easy regardless of what side you are on (gates that only swing one way are for chumps).
 But perhaps the best feature of the door is that is can lock open at 90 degrees.